updated

 What else ...

 Nature lovers are encouraged to enjoy trips to the river, and hiking excursions in the mountains, as well as outings to pick mangos, oranges or whatever the seasonal fruit may be.
-Playing soccer is another favorite pastime here in the village, where ever a game may unfold.
+Playing soccer is another favorite pastime here in the village.

 The sunrises, sunsets, and summer thunderstorms here tend to be amazing.